FeitianTech/OpenSK_USB/docs/test.md

     I can not guaranty that all the demo websites can work well with OpenSK.

 ##Real use cases
-There are a lot of online servides which can use FIDO2/U2F to do 2FA or passwordless authentication, please refer to [FEITIAN website](https://www.ftsafe.com/article/620.html) and click corresponding service ICON to learn.
+There are a lot of online services that can use FIDO2/U2F to do 2FA or passwordless authentication, please refer to [FEITIAN website](https://www.ftsafe.com/article/620.html) and click corresponding service ICON to learn.

 Here just emphasize services from two big FIDO players, Google and Microsoft.